Defense Package

 Letter from a California Attorney

-A letter from an attorney puts a landlord on notice that you take their threats to evict seriously, and you intend to fight vigorously.
+A letter from an attorney puts a landlord on notice that you take their threats to evict seriously and that you intend to fight vigorously.

 Demurrer to Complaint